 2. Predictable Mission Planning

-Workboats outfitted with the SM300 come equipped with an on-board, ruggedized computer, powered by TALOS technology (“the brain”), that allows operators to plan, track and record missions using Electronic Chart Display and Information System (ECDIS) information.
+Workboats outfitted with the SM300 come equipped with an on-board, ruggedized computer, powered by TALOS technology (“the brain”), that allows operators to plan, track and record missions using Electronic Navigation Chart (ENC) information.
 These missions consider and interpret data from radar, AIS, Electronic Navigational Charts (ENCs) and more to help operators execute highly efficient, predictable and safe routes.

 Pre-planned, autonomously executed routes reduce operator fatigue, especially during long-distance, endurance missions and in poor sea conditions, and are ideal for optimizing navigation for predictable or routine routes, such as those used by passenger ferries or aquaculture workboats and security boats.
 The system will also broadcast feeds from cameras for remote situational awareness, a feature important for minimally or unmanned marine spill-response, patrol, firefighting and government missions.